Minor summation formula of hyperpfaffians and Selberg integrals: Minor summation for hyperpfaffians

-It is clear that an $m$-dimensional $l$-block array $B$ of size $ln$ can be uniquely extended to an $l$-alternating $lm$-dimensional tensor of size $ln$, hence they are equivalent and we will mainly use the array notation hereafter.
+and called a \defterm{$m$-dimensional $l$-block array of size $ln$}.
+An $lm$-dimensional $l$-alternating tensor $\bB$ of order $ln$ and an $m$-dimensional $l$-block array $\cB$ of size $ln$ are equivalent since we can recover $\bB$ from $\cB$ by the $l$-alternating property.

-The \defterm{hyperpfaffian} $\Pf^{[l,m]}(B)$ of an $m$-dimensional $l$-block array $B$ of size $ln$ is defined to be
+The \defterm{hyperpfaffian} $\Pf^{[l,m]}(\cB)$ of an $m$-dimensional $l$-block array $\cB$ of size $ln$ is defined to be